Best OBD2 Scanner for DIY Auto Repair

 - Bi-direction support to activate and test sensors and motors.

-- Reset functions depending on model
+- Reset functions depending on the model.

 2. ELM 327 Bluetooth OBD-II Scanners